visinf/adapter_plus/README.md

 pip install adapter-plus
 ```

-Besides various adapter configurations, our module also supports LoRA (without weight matrices merging for inference) and VPT-deep (without checkpointing).
+Besides various adapter configurations, our module also supports LoRA (without matrices merging for inference) and VPT-deep.
 Please refer to the configurations in the repository's `conf` directory for details.
 Our pip module patches the `_create_vision_transformer` function of the timm library to support adapters.
 All vision transformers built with `Block` or `ResPostBlock` block functions are supported.

 You can create an adapter-enabled vision transformer model as shown below: